What is biobanking, and how does it work? Learn more about what a biobank is and how its usage aids in valuable medical research.

 - Other bodily fluids or tissues

-Genome-wide studies are commonly performed on such samples, though they can be used for a wide array of medical studies.
-Biobanks keep these samples maintained under their respective appropriate conditions until they’re needed for experimentation, testing, or analysis.
+These samples are used for a wide range of research, including studying genetics, diseases, and the effects of medications.
+Biobanks maintain these samples under their appropriate conditions until they’re needed for experimentation, testing, or analysis.

 How Do Biobanks Differ From Cell Banks?

-Although biobanks and cell banks can both be used for research purposes, they have one big difference: Their source.
-While biobanks can store biological samples from hundreds of thousands of patients at any given time, cell banks have a collection of cells derived from a single cell line or culture.
-This gives researchers and manufacturers a renewable source of cells to draw from.
+Although biobanks and cell banks can both be used for research purposes, they differ in one key way: their source.
+While biobanks can store biological samples from hundreds of thousands of patients at any given time, cell banks maintain collections of cells derived from a single cell line or culture at cryogenic temperatures.
+This provides researchers and manufacturers with a renewable source of cells.

 A few factors to consider when choosing a biobank to partner with include its reliability in the areas of: